-University and Program Academic and Grading Policies and Requirements
+University & Program Academic & Grading Policies & Requirements

 The Nursing and Health Studies faculty take academic integrity and academic scholarship very seriously.
 This includes, but is not limited to, academic honesty, plagiarism and academic performance.
 Because academic integrity and academic scholarship are at the core of our academic and professional ethics, we expect students to academically perform and behave accordingly as follows.